Causes of a Wet Basement and How to Clean a Flooded Basement

 Window wells are practical and decorative.
 Their purpose is to keep soil and water away from your window.
 It can’t however, do its job when the drainage system isn’t working properly.

 Basement Wall Cracks

-Underground pressure results in basement wall cracks.
+Underground pressure results in basement wall cracks and other causes of a wet basement.
 Rainwater flows downhill, possibly from your driveway into your lawn then towards your home and finally to the basement walls.